pivotalexperimental/performatron/README.markdown

     valid benchmarkee options:
       remote: see above
       environment: see above
+      disable_scenarios: true if you don't want to wipe out the database on the benchmarkee and disable the use of scenarios completely.
+See section scenarios below.
       host: the host used when running httperf (must be accessible to the benchmarker)
       port: the port used when running httperf (optional setting defaults to port 80)
       basic_auth: (optional, http basic auth creds used to access the benchmarkee)